eloitanguy/wikidiver/README.md

 #### Obtaining entities

 Thanks to TorchKGE, it is simple to access the id -> title mapping of wikidata-vitals entities.
-We save this dictionary in ```wikidata/data/entities.json``` quickly with:
+We save this dictionary in ```wikidata/data/entity_names.json``` quickly with:

     python wikidata/dataset.py --entities

 The file weighs 1.4 MB and the execution takes a few seconds.

+#### Obtaining relations (benchmarking only, for now)

+Just like for entities, we save a dictionary id -> title for the relations, as well as the list of all the fact triplets in Wikidata-vitals using:

+  python wikidata/dataset.py --relations

+This execution takes about a minute, and the two files weigh 31 kB and 6.9 MB.

 #### Extracting facts

-We apply the comparison method to all the (ordered) entities in the original sentence, then for each pair we find the most similar property.
+We apply the comparison method to all the (ordered) entities in the original sentence, then for each pair (that isn't too far away in the text) we find the most similar property.

-TODO: find a thresholding/filter method to avoid creating facts, eg 'Carlos Santana is a Mexican guitarist.': we don't want a property between "Mexican (nationality)" and "guitarist (occupation)".
+We added a threshold method to avoid creating facts, eg 'Carlos Santana is a Mexican guitarist.': we don't want a property between "Mexican (nationality)" and "guitarist (occupation)", so far this method isn't too effective.

 In order to test v1 on a sentence "[sentence]", run the command:

-    python v1.py "[sentence]"
+    python v1.py --sentence "[sentence]"

 /!\ This uses a TensorFlow model (the Universal Sentence Encoder), so having a GPU available is recommended.

-#### WIP: Evaluate v1
+#### Evaluate v1

+In order to assess the quality of the knowledge extraction, we put it to the test on the USA article: we consider a predicted fact correct if the fact is already present in Wikidata-vitals.

+The benchmark requires a setup (please also go through the relation setup first!):

+    python benchmark.py --prepare

+It can then be run using:

+    python v1.py --benchmark

+This process takes 7 minutes with an RTX3090 (python allocates a lot of GPU memory but uses little GPU processing power here).

-## V2 Id
+## V2 Ideas

 - transform Wikidata into an annotated knowledge triplet dataset using Wikipedia sentence (Distant supervision).
   For this we need an entity recognition method.